Enalmada/next-reason-boilerplate/README.md

 * nextLink looks at assetPrefix rather than CDN_URL
 * sentry code only enabled everywhere if a valid DSN environment variable exists (so uncommenting code isn't necessary)
 * bundle analyzer from RAN
-* note to only use compression if proxy doesn't support it (if you must have compression, use shrink-ray-current)
 * put babel legacy decorators back per https://github.com/zeit/next.js/pull/5263

 What else does every production next.js app need?